pnadolny13/100-days-of-code/log.md

 **Thoughts** The website doesnt look any different but the operations under the hood are so much cleaner.
 I wont have to log into the server anymore when i make update....crazy auto deployments.

 **Link(s) to work:** https://github.com/pnadolny13/RestService/commit/18bc0ac04cd79812b068f32167fb7f21eadc2929 https://github.com/pnadolny13/BudgetDjangoApp/commit/24ef43505dfc514a3a3da51fde1a57a1a6c39aa2

+### Day 29: February 12, 2018

+**Today's Progress**: I did 30 mins of CSS training then started working on customizing the Django app.
+I created all new views and urls then messed with CSS for the rest of time.
+I think I need to just restart from scratch because its becoming really difficult to customize the template CSS.
+Somehow my local version was different than whats on AWS now.

+**Thoughts** Customizing templates is really annoying.
+I got the hang of using the chrome dev tools for editing css which is helpful.

+**Link(s) to work:** https://github.com/pnadolny13/BudgetDjangoApp/commit/5d677baa2cf3e091113cdad088ab90994e9a714b